active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.8 (February 7, 2011) =
+* Feature: Deeplink Juggernaut now lets you limit the number of times per post the same anchor text is linked
+* Feature: Deeplink Juggernaut now lets you toggle whether posts can link to themselves
+* Improvement: When configured to prevent posts from linking to themselves, Deeplink Juggernaut now does so across the whole site, not just on the post's own single page

 = Version 4.7.1 (December 30, 2010) =
 * Bugfix: Editing link mask slugs now removes the old link mask instead of just adding a second one